Le Web is coming to London…

 In the spirograph [above], each bar is an individual person or organisation’s unique twitter handle.
 Bar height represents ‘influence’ (as calculated by the factors mentioned above) and the lines between the people represent who is following who (blue to pink indicates the direction of the link).

 To say that it's a physical object that is most resonant of a deceased person is arrant nonsense.
-The most important thing is the choices they made, and that digital music collection is a set of those choices made manifest.
-I can click on that playlist, click play, and be taken back to my parents’ house in Suffolk in an instant.
+The most important thing is the choices they made, and their digital music collection is a set of those choices made manifest.